Home Features FAQ About Create Trip Open App

 Use trip voting before the plan hardens.

 Groups need a clean way to compare candidate options and arrival windows.
-Prism keeps those decision moments visible so "maybe" does not get mistaken for a final answer.
+Prism keeps those decision moments in one place so "maybe" does not get mistaken for a final answer.

 Who This Helps